pmitros/school-committee/README.md

 Why are you running?
 --------------------

-While the Cambridge School District is one of the greatest public school districts in the nation, it's performing greatly below its potential.
+The Cambridge School District is performing greatly below its potential.
 CPSD spends [$27,569 per student](http://profiles.doe.mass.edu/state_report/ppx.aspx) -- more than [double](https://nces.ed.gov/fastfacts/display.asp?id=66) the